Lorraine Ann

 How counselling can help.

-Counselling can help you to unload and unravel what is going on in your mind and make sense of your situation.
-It can help you to address negative self-talk, improve your self-esteem and overcome anxiety.
-Counselling can lead you to understand yourself more fully and to learn to love and accept the person that you are, despite any trauma or adverse life events that have happened to you.
-Counselling can help you navigate challenging life events such as relationship breakdown, loss, and workplace stress.
+Talking to someone can help you to unload and unravel what is going on in your mind, particularly if you feel you are overthinking everything or that your brain just won't stop.
+It can help you to make sense of your situation and to see a way forward in your life.
+Counselling can lead you to understand yourself more fully and to learn to love and accept the person that you are.
+It can help you to work through past trauma and/or make sense of any neurodivergence you may have.
+Counselling can also help you navigate challenging life events such as relationship breakdown, loss, and workplace stress.

-Most importantly, counselling is a place where you can feel seen, heard, believed and accepted..
+Most importantly, counselling is a place where you can feel seen, heard, validated and accepted.

 What to Expect in Your First Session.

-The first session is free and will be online via Zoom or WhatsApp if you prefer, and it will be a little different from subsequent sessions.
+The first session is free and will be online via Teams (or WhatsApp if you prefer), and it will be a little different from other sessions.
 We will explore your reasons for seeking help, and you will be able to ask me questions about my approach to therapy and how I work.
 It will give us the chance to decide if we are a good fit.
 If all goes well, I will then send you a counselling agreement which we will both sign.
 This covers topics such as confidentiality, structure and timing of sessions and payment.
 This free session usually lasts 20-30 minutes.

 My approach to therapy (4UTherapy)

-Being client-centred means that I offer accommodations to personal differences or needs.
-I welcome neurodivergent clients (ADHD, Autistic, Dyspraxic, and Dyslexic) and am knowledgeable and experienced in this area.
+I focus on you, and this means that my approach will be tailored to your individual needs.
+I welcome neurodivergent clients (ADHD, Autistic, Dyspraxic, and Dyslexic) and/or those who may be exploring this possibility.
 I also welcome clients from all cultures and consider myself to be culturally curious, having lived in ten countries across three continents.
 I am an LGBTQi+ ally.

 I am here for you for as short or as long a counselling journey as you want and need.
 My approach is both humanistic and eclectic.
 What this means is that our sessions will be based on your needs and preferences in a non-judgmental way (person-centred approach).
-I also utilise elements of cognitive therapy, transactional analysis, and acceptance and commitment therapy where appropriate.
-Additionally, I offer mindfulness-based stress reduction and grounding techniques when clients are experiencing an emotional crisis.
+I also utilise elements of other approaches as I am an Integrative Therapist.
+Alongside this, I use my qualifications and experience in Education and my postgraduate Psychology qualifications to inform my approach.

-I have extensive experience working online. and currently use the Zoom platform for counselling and supervision, which states it is GDPR compliant.
+I have extensive experience working online. and currently use the Teams platform for counselling and supervision, which states it is GDPR compliant.
+I also use WhatsApp video, which is encrypted end-to-end.
 Face-to-face counselling or supervision in Prestatyn, North Wales, is available on request and may require a surcharge for room hire.

 Training, qualifications & experience

 I have an MSc in Counselling and two postgraduate Psychology diplomas, alongside an Education degree and a Certificate in Clinical Supervision, including online and telephone working.
 Additionally, I hold a qualification in Mindfulness-Based Stress Reduction.
-I am currently a member of the BACP (British Association of Counselling and Psychotherapy) and have previously gained Membership of the British Psychological Society (MBPsS) with a graduate basis for chartered membership (GBC).
+I am an Accredited member of the British Association of Counselling and Psychotherapy (MBACP Accred) and have previously gained Membership of the British Psychological Society (MBPsS) with a graduate basis for chartered membership (GBC).

-I started off my counselling career as a Childline counsellor and supervisor, where I worked for 5 years.
+I started my counselling career as a Childline counsellor and supervisor, where I worked for 5 years.
 This complemented my knowledge and experience of working with teenagers as a Secondary School teacher for over 20 years, both in a teaching and pastoral capacity.
-Subsequently, I worked as a student counsellor at a University, and I continue to work part-time as a sessional counsellor in a clinical setting, for the NHS alongside my private practice, which I started 3 years ago.
+Subsequently, I worked in a University settomg as a Student counsellor.
+I currently work part-time as a sessional counsellor in a clinical setting, for the NHS in North Wales, alongside my private practice, which I started 4 years ago.
 I have also previously worked as an employment specialist and training consultant for people with mental health issues.

-I am experienced in working with a wide variety of adult clients with varying mental health issues and needs in both clinical and non-clinical settings.
+I am experienced in working with a wide range of clients across the age range. with varying mental health issues and needs in both clinical and non-clinical settings.
 Life is tough, and I am here to support you as you navigate whatever it is that you are experiencing right now.

 Member organisations